-By Jock Monteith 3rd April 2018
+By Jock Monteith 6th December 2019

 Effective Salmon Fly Fishing Hooking

 The key to being effective at catching salmon on the fly is that you don't react to the initial tug or nudges on the fly reel.
 This can be particularly hard to do if you've come from a trout fishing background and are fully trained to immediately lift the rod to set the hook.
-In 99% of cases salmon must be given enough time to turn on the fly and start consistently drawing line off the reel before the time is right to tighten on them to set the hook.
+In 99% of cases salmon must be given enough time to turn on the fly and start consistently drawing line off the reel (as they return to there original holding position) before the time is right to tighten on them to set the hook.
 The only 'rare' exceptions to this rule are when you're stripping a high speed fly or old resident salmon aren't taking the fly properly and only 'snapping' at the fly where tightening immediately is your only chance of hooking them.

 Do Not React To Initial Salmon Contact

-With 'normal' taking behaviour in mind it's crucial you have the composure to wait until you're at least several seconds into the steady draw of line from the fly reel after the initial tugs have ceased before you attempt to set the hook.
-These seconds will feel like minutes but it's crucial you give the salmon plenty of time to turn.
+With 'normal' taking behaviour in mind it's crucial you have the composure to wait until you're at least several 'slow' seconds into the steady draw of line from the fly reel after the initial tugs have ceased before you attempt to set the hook.
+These seconds will feel like minutes but it's crucial you give the salmon plenty of time to turn and pull away.
 Wait for the steady line draw off your reel before simply clamping the face of the fly reel with the rod tip pointing down to briefly feel the weight of the fish which will tell you a successful hook hold has been achieved.
 This 'logical' hook point pressure procedure allows the salmon's bodyweight and forward momentum to squeeze the hook home properly when 'you put the brakes on' which then makes it very difficult for the fish to get rid of the fly.

 Applying Effective Salmon Hook Pressure

-Promote Scottish Salmon Fishing
+The Future Of Scottish Salmon Fishing